Team488/WindowFrame/README.md

 ## Troubleshooting

+- If you see this error: "failed to create process," ensure that Python is installed via Chocolatey.
+See [Prerequisites](#prerequisites) for details.

-- If you see this error: “Unable to get rmw_implementation_identifier, try specifying the implementation to use via the 'RMW_IMPLEMENTATION' environment variable,” install the [Visual C++ Redistributable Packages for Visual Studio 2013](https://www.microsoft.com/en-us/download/details.aspx?id=40784) (source: [ROS2 Development Setup Troubleshooting](https://index.ros.org/doc/ros2/Installation/Dashing/Windows-Development-Setup/#failed-to-load-fastrtps-shared-library))
+- If you see this error: "Unable to get rmw_implementation_identifier, try specifying the implementation to use via the 'RMW_IMPLEMENTATION' environment variable," install the [Visual C++ Redistributable Packages for Visual Studio 2013](https://www.microsoft.com/en-us/download/details.aspx?id=40784) (source: [ROS2 Development Setup Troubleshooting](https://index.ros.org/doc/ros2/Installation/Dashing/Windows-Development-Setup/#failed-to-load-fastrtps-shared-library))

 ## Construction